nilbsongalindo/python_dynamic_systems/README.md

-# python_dynamic_systems
+# Simulation of dynamic systems with python
-Simulation of dynamic systems with python
+Repository to keep the activities of the course called "Simulating dynamic systems with python", offered by UFPB and lectured by Hugo Leonardo  Cavalcante, Ph.D